jaewhyun/oinker_bot/README.md

 # oinker_bot
-Twitter bot to generate Tweets in Pig Latin
+Twitter bot to generate Tweets in Pig Latin from Tweets that contain the word "pig"